 What is an essential fix?

 Completely mitigating would take combined effort, among other things, from related open-source initiatives, Microsoft, and the owners of the compromised system.
 As per the study, the set of tasks to repair BootHole would include:

 - Using GRUB2, Linux distro and other providers will need to upgrade their installation services, bootloaders, and shims.

 - Microsoft’s 3rd Party UEFI CA will have to approve new shims.

-- Affected machine administrators would need to upgrade modified versions of field operating systems and also use images for disaster recovery media image.
+- Affected machine administrators would need to upgrade modified versions of field operating systems and use images for disaster recovery media images.

 - Ultimately the UEFI revoked list (dbx) has to be changed in each compromised system’s bios to avoid this vulnerable code from running throughout boot time.

 More Possible Improvements